 In addition to running a business, timone is an assistant professor in the Institute of Pastoral Studies at Loyola University Chicago.
-In her spare time, she serves as the treasurer of the Black Catholic Theological Symposium.
+In her spare time, she serves as the treasurer of the National Institute for Ministry with Young Adults and Associate Convener of the Black Catholic Theological Symposium.

 timone's dynamic energy and deep spirituality enhance her brand of teaching that engages one’s spirit through the use of storytelling.
 No matter the occasion, timone's mission is to help others open their hearts and minds to the soul-saving power of God's Grace, Love and Mercy.

 *dr. timone davis uses lower case letters in the spelling of her name to indicate her willingness to embody the creedal assertion in John 3:30 in her everyday living.

 Take an opportunity to read and reflect on the Sunday readings during the first five weeks of Lent.
 Participants are provided with links to reflections on the Lectionary readings (Cycle A) written by scholars -- including weekly preaching from Catholic Women Preach.
 Then, each week participants share their insights in an online community discussion, guided by a facilitator.MORE INFO/REGISTER